“He wants them,” he muttered, jerking a thumb backwards as if in apology to the checkout girl.

 And he did.
 Two cheese puffs to start.
-He wouldn\’t lick his fingers, though.
-He\’d let the saliva work like pollen, attracting all the little cheesy particles to his fingertips, then lick it off in one glorious moment of saturated fat and ecstasy.
+He wouldn’t lick his fingers, though.
+He‘d let the saliva work like a bumblebee, attracting all the little cheesy particles to his fingertips as if they were pollen, then lick it off in one glorious moment of saturated fat and ecstasy.

 Two more puffs.
 Then two more.

 It went on like this for the 1.3 miles homeward.
 A few more puffs, a few more shots of shame and embarrassment for Stan.
 Stan thought of creamy white clouds and a skyward view and pine trees, a time when he could live free from him.
 It was only a temporary relief, but it was enough to survive the 1.3 miles homeward.